microsoft/OpenAPI.NET.CSharpAnnotations/README2.md

 We've made an effort to develop an annotation model that maps very closely to the native .Net comment satructure for the C# language.
 In general, the below image describes the general concept of how this utility parse your C# comments and generate your OpenAPI.NET document.
 ![Convert Comments to OpenAPI](docs/images/comment-oai-map.png "Map /// C# Comments --> OpenAPI.NET")

+Consule our [WIKI](https://github.com/Microsoft/OpenAPI.NET.CSharpComment/wikihttps://github.com/Microsoft/OpenAPI.NET.CSharpComment/wiki) for specific guidence and examples on how to annotate your controllers.

 ### Mechanics
+Two things are needed to use this utility.
+- The "XML documentation file" from your MSBuild.exe output
+- Any DLL's that contain the data types of your API's request/response contracts.

 After you've corrrectly annotated your C# code, you'll need to build your solution and then retrieve the output XML file where MSBuild.exe aggegates the projects comments.
 This file is what this utility will use to convert your comments into an OpenAPI.NET object.
 ![Enable Comment Output](docs/images/vs-enable.png "Output comments from MSBuild.exe")